KittyGiraudel/site/_posts/2021-03-13-gorillas-nav-a-case-study.md

 ## It’s a blur, sir

-What’s a little subtle about the design is that the list doesn’t have a solid background—it’s a heavy blur, which gives a slight shade on top of the thick white on black typography underneath.
+What’s a little subtle about the design is that the list doesn’t have a solid background — it’s a heavy blur, which gives a slight shade on top of the thick white on black typography underneath.

 Fortunately, CSS now has a `backdrop-filter` property, which enables us to apply filter to the background of an element (in opposition to `filter` which applies to its entirety).
 We still need to make sure things look okay if the property is not supported though. `@supports` to the rescue!